-- (a) Once it has formed recommendations on proposals for development, the scrutiny committee will prepare a formal report and submit it to the Head of Legal and Democratic Services for consideration by the Executive (if the proposals are consistent with the existing budgetary and policy framework), and to the Council as appropriate. - (b) The Executive shall consider the report of the scrutiny committee within 1 month of it being submitted to the Head of Legal and Democratic Services
+- (a) Once it has formed recommendations on proposals for development, the scrutiny committee will prepare a formal report and submit it to the Head of Governance, Law & Regulation for consideration by the Executive (if the proposals are consistent with the existing budgetary and policy framework), and to the Council as appropriate. - (b) The Executive shall consider the report of the scrutiny committees within 1 month of it being submitted to the Head of Governance, Law & Regulation in the case of the Council and within one month in the case of the Executive.